 Buckwheat Groats - an interesting gluten free, fiber and protein packed pseudo grain.
 Buckwheat is super versatile and can be served cooked whole like rice, stewed into porridge, toasted, eaten in raw desserts or made into flour.

 Grain Ideas: Try buckwheat or choose any grain, lentil, rice, quinoa, bulgur, barley, couscous, etc. that you have on hand.
 Serve warm or cold.

 Mango Salsa - Salsa is a great tangy, fresh component to include in a Buddha bowl.
 This sweet, juicy mango salsa is incredible but try mango corn salsa or pico de gallo or buy one from the market that will add some acidity, tanginess, and juiciness to your bowl.

-Find more Buddha bowl dressing ideas - Dressing Dips and Drizzles page.
+Find more Buddha bowl dressing ideas - Vegan Sauces

-The most epic vegan bowls include a variety of fresh, tangy, crunchy, creamy, juicy, sweet, spicy, and texture (something with 'toothsomeness' like the tofu).
+The most epic vegan bowls include a variety of flavors and textures (something with 'toothsomeness' like the tofu).